 Various

-How to increase the Transaction Timeout in JBoss / WildFly
+How to configure the Transaction Timeout in JBoss / WildFly

 Find out the JBoss version you are running

-This article will teach you how to find the version of WildFly or JBoss EAP that you are running.
-As we will see in a minute, there are multiple ways to find it however not all might be available in your scenario.
+This updated article will teach you how to find the version of WildFly or JBoss EAP that you are running.
+As we will see in a minute, there are multiple ways to find it.
+However, not all might be available in your scenario.
 Therefore, it’s good to know all the options you have.

 How to access WildFly Admin Console